53 and Counting: Harry Kane on the Cusp of Becoming England Men’s Record Goalscorer

 Back to the Start

-In records dating to 1872, Kane is one of only six players to score within his first two minutes of England action, and the most recent before Kane was Gerry Hitchens in 1961.
-Following such a rapid start to his international career, the Spurs striker went on to add goals in his third and fourth caps for the Three Lions, but by the end of a disappointing exit in Euro 2016 to Iceland, Kane’s international pedigree was beginning to be questioned with just five goals in 17 appearances and he was given a new role as senior corner taker in Roy Hodgson’s side.
+In records dating to 1872, Kane is one of only six players to score within his first two minutes of England action, and the most recent player to do so before Kane was Gerry Hitchens in 1961.
+Following such a rapid start to his international career, the Spurs striker went on to add goals in his third and fourth caps for the Three Lions, but by the end of a disappointing exit in Euro 2016 to Iceland, Kane’s international pedigree was beginning to be questioned with just five goals in 17 appearances.
+That period also coincided with Roy Hodgson giving him a strange new role as senior corner taker in the side.

-True, only five of his 50 goals have come against teams ranked in the top 10 of the FIFA rankings at the time of the fixture (10%), with three of those coming in friendlies.
+True, only six of his 53 goals have come against teams ranked in the top 10 of the FIFA rankings at the time of the fixture (11%), with three of those coming in friendlies.
 He’s also scored more goals against San Marino (five) than he has against any other opponent in his England career, but that shouldn’t take the gloss off any eventual goal record he breaks for the Three Lions.

 Against the English Greats

-Kane scored the fourth and fifth England senior hat-tricks of his career across four days in those two meetings with Albania and San Marino back in November of last year, an impressive feat considering only two players had previously scored back-to-back hat-tricks for England.
+Kane scored the fourth and fifth England senior hat-tricks of his career across four days in those two meetings with Albania and San Marino back in November an impressive feat considering only two players had previously scored back-to-back hat-tricks for England.

 Kane joined Vivian Woodward (1909), Dixie Dean (1927) and Tommy Taylor (1957) in scoring hat-tricks in successive appearances, while he drew level with Gary Lineker on five hat-tricks overall for England – only Jimmy Greaves (six) has more for the men’s senior team.